iotaledger/goshimmer/docOps/docs/protocol_specification/ledgerstate.md

 * `Signature Unlock Blocks` must define either an `Ed25519`- or `BLS Signature`.
 * A `Signature Unlock Block` unlocking multiple inputs must only appear once (be unique) and be positioned at the same index of the first input it unlocks.
 All other inputs unlocked by the same `Signature Unlock Block` must have a companion `Reference Unlock Block` at the same index as the corresponding input that points to the origin `Signature Unlock Block`.
 * `Reference Unlock Blocks` must specify a previous `Unlock Block` that is not of type `Reference Unlock Block`.
 The referenced index must therefore be smaller than the index of the `Reference Unlock Block`.
-* Given the type and length information, the <i>Transaction</i> must consume the entire byte array the `Payload Length` field in the <i>Message</i> defines.
+* Given the type and length information, the _Transaction_ must consume the entire byte array the `Payload Length` field in the _Message_ defines.

-<sup>1</sup> ensures that serialization of the transaction becomes deterministic, meaning that libraries always produce the same bytes given the logical transaction.

 ### Transaction Semantic Validation

 The following criteria define whether the transaction passes the semantic validation:
 1. All the UTXOs the transaction references are known (booked) and unspent.
 1. The transaction is spending the entirety of the funds of the referenced UTXOs to the outputs.
-1. The address type of the referenced UTXO must match the signature type contained in the corresponding <i>Signature Unlock Block</i>.
+1. The address type of the referenced UTXO must match the signature type contained in the corresponding _Signature Unlock Block_.
-1. The <i>Signature Unlock Blocks</i> are valid, i.e. the signatures prove ownership over the addresses of the referenced UTXOs.
+1. The _Signature Unlock Blocks_ are valid, i.e. the signatures prove ownership over the addresses of the referenced UTXOs.

 If a transaction passes the semantic validation, its referenced UTXOs *shall* be marked as spent and the corresponding new outputs *shall* be booked/specified in the ledger.